 A Strong Work Ethic Supports Success

 The second success tip for independent agents is to have a strong work ethic, and this is critical.
-You may want to work your own hours, but you MUST set a schedule, stick to it as closely as possible.
+You may want to work your own hours, but you must set a schedule and stick to it as closely as possible.
 For a full week, plan to get in the traditional 40 hours.
-This means 8 hours a day, 5 days a week.
+This means eight hours a day, five days a week.
 (If you choose part-time, decide how many hours per day or week you can dedicate, and set a schedule that you plan to stick to.)
 Then do the math on what you will need to accomplish.

 Also, remember that an important aspect of a good work ethic for independent insurance agents is persistence.
 Persistence means that even if you fail, you learn to overcome problems, and gain knowledge from your mistakes.
 Learn more about your products and become more adept at your selling process.
 Read books, watch videos, and listen to presentations.
 Persist at improving your methods for getting motivated before you start each day, learn more about your target demographic, and become more solution oriented rather than making excuses for yourself.
 Hang in there even when it all seems lost because you never know when your best customer is waiting on the other side of the next door!